-Rupture propagation in most large earthquakes is asymmetric. $McGuire \ et \ al. \ [2002]$ found that about 80% of the large shallow earthquakes that have occurred since 1994 were characterized by unilateral propagation over the fault plane.
+Rupture propagation in most large earthquakes is asymmetric.
+McGuire et al. (2002) found that about 80% of the large shallow earthquakes that have occurred since 1994 were characterized by unilateral propagation over the fault plane.
 As they note, a simple geometrical explanation is that large earthquakes are "characteristic" in that their size is determined by the size of the fault segment on which they occur.
 Such earthquakes would be truly bilateral only if nucleation occurred near the center of the characteristic segment.
 However, there are structural features of the fault zones themselves that favor asymmetric dynamic propagation, which include both a contrast in elastic stiffness and a contrast in fracture damage across the slip plane.

 Large displacements on major faults often bring rocks with different elastic constants into contact across the fault plane.
-Theoretical and experimental studies [Rice, 2001; Rosakis et al., 2007, and references therein] have found that a contrast in the elastic stiffness of wall rocks produces asymmetric propagation of mode II ruptures.
+Theoretical and experimental studies (Weertman, 1980; Harris and Day, 1997; Ben-Zion, 2001; Rice, 2001; Rosakis et al., 2007, and references therein) have found that a contrast in the elastic stiffness of wall rocks produces asymmetric propagation of mode II ruptures.
 The rupture tip that propagates in the direction of motion of the less stiff (lower velocity) wall rock (termed the '+' direction) travels at a different velocity than the tip propagating in the opposite '-' direction.
-This asymmetry has been ascribed to a dynamic reduction in normal stress at the crack tip propagating in the '+' direction [Rice, 2001].
-For example, Harris and Day [1997] demonstrated analytically that, for a frictionless bimaterial interface with slip induced by a singlepoint asperity, slip velocity pulses traveling at P{fast} , in the +' direction, are accompanied by a tensile perturbation in the fault normal stress.
-In the case of an interface controlled by Coulomb friction, a rupture would most likely propagate at P{fast} in the '+' direction.
+This asymmetry has been ascribed to a dynamic reduction in normal stress at the crack tip propagating in the '+' direction (Rice, 2001).
+The exact nature of the directionality is also sensitive to the details of static and dynamic friction on the fault plane.
+Generalized Rayleigh waves can be sustained on an interface which separates materials with less than about a 35% difference in shear wave speeds (as is the case for most natural faults).
+These waves of frictionless contact propagate at a speed, c{GR} , called the generalized Rayleigh wave speed (Rice, 2001).